pcvishak/SubsetSelection_NAS/README.md

 Running experiments
 --------------------

-Now, we describe how to reproduce all tables in our paper.
+Now, we describe how to reproduce all tables and figures in our paper.

 ### Adaptive DPT